Dimensional/steamarchiver_python/README.md

 - - **This script does not need to be run directly for downloading purposes.**
 - ``chunkstore.py`` loads a .csd/.csm and lists the depot ID, encryption, and number of chunks without unpacking anything.
+- ``workshop_scraper.py`` is used to scrape the workshop page for an app.
+  - This can export to a csv or json file.
+  - There is a limitation in how many items and pages can be viewed depending on the workshop filter, up to 50,010 items (1667 pages).
+  - use `--date-start` and `--date-end` in `yyyy-mm-dd` format to narrow the filtering down.
+Can go back as far as October of 2011, when Steam Workshop first released.
+  - Some pages display with less than 30 items, which will cause the script to end prematurely.
+Use `--force` to have it continue going until it reaches the final calculated page.

 The folder steamlancache contains an HTTP server (written in Golang) that you can use as a LAN cache for Steam to speed up downloads and automatically archive